Super Bowl XXV: Aftermath

 The defensive game plan for the Giants, written by then-defensive coordinator Bill Belichick, has been included in the Pro Football Hall of Fame.
 The Giants' triumph helped Belichick and wide receivers coach Tom Coughlin make their names and eventually land head-coaching jobs with the Cleveland Browns and Boston College, respectively.
-Currently, Belichick is head coach of the New England Patriots, while Coughlin went from Boston College to be the first head coach for the Jacksonville Jaguars, and spent 12 seasons as the head coach of the New York Giants before resigning in 2016.
+Belichick was head coach of the New England Patriots, while Coughlin went from Boston College to be the first head coach for the Jacksonville Jaguars, and spent 12 seasons as the head coach of the New York Giants before resigning in 2016.
 Giants head coach Bill Parcells retired shortly after winning his second Super Bowl with the Giants.
 However, he went on to coach three other teams since then: the New England Patriots (whom he helped bring to Super Bowl XXXI) from 1993–1996, the New York Jets from 1997–1999, and the Dallas Cowboys from 2003–2006.
 Both Coughlin and Belichick have gone on to win Super Bowls as head coaches: Belichick with the Patriots in Super Bowls XXXVI, XXXVIII, XXXIX, XLIX, LI, and LIII; Coughlin with the Giants in Super Bowls XLII and XLVI, coincidentally both against Belichick's Patriots.

-It was the first Super Bowl in which neither team committed a turnover.
+It was the first Super Bowl (and NFL Playoff game) in which neither team committed a turnover.
 The only other Super Bowl to date without a turnover is Super Bowl XXXIV, in which the St. Louis Rams defeated the Tennessee Titans 23–16.
 Because of Thomas's high production, some sports writers, such as Sports Illustrated's Paul Zimmerman, felt that he should have won the game MVP even though his team lost, just as Chuck Howley had done in Super Bowl V.

+Jim Kelly was the fourth starting quarterback to lose their Super Bowl debut and eventually make it back, after Craig Morton, whose Cowboys lost Super Bowl V to the Baltimore Colts but then got their redemption the next year in Super Bowl VI against the Dolphins, Bob Griese, who was the starting QB for the Dolphins in said loss but went on to get their redemption in Super Bowl VII the next year and then defend their title a year later, and John Elway, whose Broncos lost Super Bowl XXI but reached Super Bowl XXII the next year only to lose again.
+They eventually triumphed by winning back to back Super Bowls in XXXII and XXXIII.
+Kelly was the final starting quarterback to lose his Super Bowl debut and return until Jalen Hurts, whose Eagles reached Super Bowl LVII in 2023 but fell short against the Kansas City Chiefs, and then in 2025 reached Super Bowl LIX two years later with the two teams meeting again and the Eagles coming out on top.